 Install all your proprietary drivers so your devices can run smoothly and efficiently.

 4. Install a GUI firewall Manager

-Ubuntu has a preinstalled firewall without a graphical interface and it's inactive by default.
-Though you can control the firewall from CLI but that's not what ease lovers want.
+Ubuntu has a preinstalled firewall without a graphical interface and it’s inactive by default.
+Though you can control the firewall from CLI that’s not what ease lovers want.
 You can install GUFW, a graphical interface for UFW (Uncomplicated firewall).

 As the distro was released yesterday so there are still some bugs to be fixed.
 GUFW for some reasons is not starting in Ubuntu 17.10.
 I hope that the developers fix the bugs soon.

 5. Install Google Chrome or your favorite web browser

 Though the default browser in Ubuntu 17.10 is Firefox but a lot of us like Chrome.
 So #5 step is to install Chrome or your favorite browser.
 You can also check our list of 4 web browsers for Linux.